hashicorp/terraform-provider-awscc/docs/resources/redshift_event_subscription.md

 - `customer_aws_id` (String) The AWS account associated with the Amazon Redshift event notification subscription.
 - `event_categories_list` (Set of String) The list of Amazon Redshift event categories specified in the event notification subscription.
 - `id` (String) Uniquely identifies the resource.
-- `source_ids_list` (List of String) A list of the sources that publish events to the Amazon Redshift event notification subscription.
+- `source_ids_list` (List of Dynamic) A list of the sources that publish events to the Amazon Redshift event notification subscription.
 - `status` (String) The status of the Amazon Redshift event notification subscription.
 - `subscription_creation_time` (String) The date and time the Amazon Redshift event notification subscription was created.